cedar-policy/cedar-docs/docs/collections/_policies/syntax-policy.md

 A policy is a text document that includes the following elements:

-+ **[Effect](#term-policy-effect)** &ndash; The effect specifies the *intent* of the policy, to either *permit*` or *forbid* any request that matches the scope and conditions specified in the policy.
++ **[Effect](#term-policy-effect)** &ndash; The effect specifies the *intent* of the policy, to either *permit* or *forbid* any request that matches the scope and conditions specified in the policy.

 + **[Scope](#term-policy-scope)** &ndash; The scope specifies the combination of principals, actions, and resources to which the policy applies.
 Inclusion of these elements is mandatory.
-A policy that has *only* a scope without additional context conditions can be part of a [role-based access control](https://wikipedia.org/wiki/Role-based_access_control) strategy.
+A policy that has *only* a scope without additional conditions can be part of a [role-based access control](https://wikipedia.org/wiki/Role-based_access_control) strategy.

 + **[Conditions](#term-parc-context)** &ndash; *(Optional)* You can optionally provide additional conditions.
 These conditions must be satisfied for the policy to affect the evaluation of the authorization request.
 These conditions are expressed as `when` and `unless` clauses.
 You can use the conditions to evaluate the attributes of the principals, resources, and other elements that make up the context of the request.
 A policy that includes conditions can be part of an [attribute-based access control](https://wikipedia.org/wiki/Attribute-based_access_control) strategy.

-+ **[Annotations](#term-parc-annotations)** &ndash; *(Optional)* An annotation is an arbitrary string value that can be used by other services that read and process Cedar policies.
++ **[Annotations](#term-parc-annotations)** &ndash; *(Optional)* An annotation is an arbitrary key-value pair that can be used by other services that read and process Cedar policies.
 An annotation has no impact on policy evaluation.

 The policy must end with a semicolon character (`;`).

-When the request exactly matches the scope, and all of the context conditions evaluate to `true`, then that policy evaluates to `true`.
+When the request exactly matches the scope, all of the `when` clauses evaluate to `true`, and all of the `unless` clauses evaluate to `false`, then that policy evaluates to `true`.
 This process repeats for all policies that are relevant to the principal and resources referenced by the request.

 {: .important }
 >This guide includes examples that use simple entity identifiers, such as `jane` or `bob` for the name of an entity of type `User`.
 This is done to make the examples more readable.
 However, in a production system it is critical for security reasons that you use unique values that can't be reused.